TomasKavaliauskas/reddit-promoter/README.md

     10.1) `subreddit` - subreddit of the post, need to put just what is after `reddit.com/r/` like `piercedNSFW`

-    10.2) `titles` - all the titles you can come up with.
-The more the better
+    10.2) `titles` - all the titles you can come up with

     10.3) `links` - links to redgifs